-To those of you who are new to this blog, we take hymn requests.
-If there’s a hymn you’d like to see posted here, just let us know.
-It’s open to all.
+If you’re new to this blog, we like to start every day with a hymn or worship song, and we take requests.
+So if you have a favorite hymn you’d like to see posted here, just let me know.

 With the ugliness of our current political season approaching a point beyond belief, now turn we unto God’s stuff: For the Beauty of the Earth, sung by Heather Prusse, packed with photos of God’s created beauty–preserved by Him, despite the fallen status of this world.
 The beauty is there for a reason: to testify that God is nigh.

 I need all the assurance that My Lord can give me, all the time.
 And sometimes we can find it in a hymn.
 This is the Harpeth Gospel Quartet, with no musical instruments but their voices, singing Fanny Crosby’s Blessed Assurance.
 And the beautiful scenery on the background testifies that God is nigh.